Quality trumps speed in corporate strategy

-For companies, this moment is also as much about focussing on what to stop doing in the future.
-As Mr Keyte puts it: “Stopping certain things is pretty important as most organisations end up with this overload of rules and procedures.
+For companies, this moment is also as much about focusing on what to stop doing in the future.
+As Mr Keyte puts it: “Stopping certain things is pretty important as most organizations end up with this overload of rules and procedures.
 These processes stifle innovation and alignment.”

 “In a market that is moving quickly, existing rules don’t necessarily apply any more.”

 Involvement of people

 Just as companies are looking for new ways to align their strategies and focus on resolving issues, there is also a growing need to involve staff with this process on a more comprehensive level.
 As a result, internal communications are just as important as consistent decision making at the executive level.

 “Trying to work out how people in a team are connected is really important because otherwise they will just say ‘we are doing stuff, but I don’t really know how that is making a difference’,” said Mr Keyte.

 “There aren’t many people out there who know intimately how their work contributes to the overall performance of a company.”

 As well as trying to open up lines of sight so that individuals and teams can understand their place in a business strategy, companies also need to get the right internal structures.